 Ms Broadbent also serves on the board of Woolworths Limited, is Chair of the board of Swiss Re Life and Health Australia Limited and Chancellor of the University of Wollongong.
-She was a director of ASX Limited (February 2010–October 2012), Special Broadcasting Corporation (SBS), Qantas Airways Limited, Westfield Property Trusts, Woodside Petroleum Limited and Coca-Cola Amatil Limited (1999–2010).
+She has been a director on the boards of ASX Limited (2010 – 2012), Special Broadcasting Corporation (SBS), Qantas Airways Limited, Westfield Property Trusts, Woodside Petroleum Limited (1998 – 2008) and Coca-Cola Amatil Limited (1999–2010).

 Mr Binsted has extensive experience in investment banking and other aspects of corporate financial advice.
 Mr Binstedʼs breadth of experience comes from his previous position as managing director and joint CEO of Lazard in Australia and senior roles with other investment banks, including Citigroup Australia.

-Mr Binsted was appointed with effect from 1 February 2013 for five years.
+Mr Binsted was appointed to the CECF Board with effect from 1 February 2013 for five years.

 Mr Moore was a member of the CEFC Expert Review Panel in 2011 and 2012.
 He has 22 years of banking and finance experience, predominantly at Bankers Trust.
 He was the head of Bankers Trustʼs corporate finance business and a member of the bank's Credit Committee.

 Mr Moore was previously a board member and on the audit committee of the responsible entity for four listed and one unlisted Challenger Infrastructure and Property Funds.
-He was also previously on the advisory committee for the Challenger Emerging Markets Global Infrastructure Fund.
-He was also a board member and chair of the risk committee of hedge fund Artesian Capital Management.
+He was also previously on the advisory committee for the Challenger Emerging Markets Global Infrastructure Fund and was a board member and chair of the risk committee of hedge fund Artesian Capital Management.

-Mr Moore was appointed with effect from 7 August 2012 for five years.
+Mr Moore was appointed to the CEFC Board with effect from 7 August 2012 for five years.

 Ms Skarbek is CEO of ClimateWorks Australia.
 She has previously worked in investment banking in London, at Climate Change Capital, and in Melbourne at Macquarie Bank, and as senior policy adviser to the Victorian Deputy Premier.